ucdavis-bioinformatics-training/2020-August-Advanced-scRNAseq/prerequisites/intro2R/data_in_R_fixed.md

 ### Lets get the coverage data and GC Coverage data

-**On your own** : Use what you learned above to extract these 2 sections from the file.
+**Within your groups** : Use what you learned above to extract these 2 sections from the file.

 Coverage data
 * First extract the right rows, these begin (^) with IS.